 Figure 2 to understand sargassum as a figure of entangled transoceanic connections, I believe it is also important to understand sargassum as a living macro-algae.
 The Sargasso Sea, where sargassum is most frequently found, is a mid-ocean gyre defined by ocean currents whose boundaries constantly shift in response to seasonal and global changes.
-Studies have shown a yearly pattern in which sargassum grows in the spring in the northwest Gulf of Mexico, its development bolstered by agricultural runoff from the Mississippi River, before being carried by Caribbean currents through the Florida Straits into the Gulf Stream which transports the seaweed along the eastern seaboard of the United States.43 Some of the sargassum continues north with the Gulf Stream, but significant amounts are carried by eddies into a central gyre created by the clockwise currents that circulate around the Atlantic.44 While this constant circulation serves to concentrate the sargassum, it also breaks off sections which in turn wash up on beaches in the southern United States and northern Caribbean.
-In response to a range of causes, such as soil runoff in the Amazon, and changing climate patterns, large mats of sargassum have also been discovered in new areas, such as off the coast of Africa and in the South Atlantic.45 the mats and either being dragged underwater or becoming stuck and eventually dying of starvation or dehydration.
+Studies have shown a yearly pattern in which sargassum grows in the spring in the northwest Gulf of Mexico, its development bolstered by agricultural runoff from the Mississippi River, before being carried by Caribbean currents through the Florida Straits into the Gulf Stream which transports the seaweed along the eastern seaboard of the United States.
+Some of the sargassum continues north with the Gulf Stream, but significant amounts are carried by eddies into a central gyre created by the clockwise currents that circulate around the Atlantic.
+While this constant circulation serves to concentrate the sargassum, it also breaks off sections which in turn wash up on beaches in the southern United States and northern Caribbean.
+In response to a range of causes, such as soil runoff in the Amazon, and changing climate patterns, large mats of sargassum have also been discovered in new areas, such as off the coast of Africa and in the South Atlantic.

+Notably, sargassum entangles.
+It entangles other pieces of sargassum to create mats, but it also entangles other materials that come into contact with it.
+Indeed, on first encountering sargassum the sailors on Columbus's ships were fearful of becoming entangled in the mats and either being dragged underwater or becoming stuck and eventually dying of starvation or dehydration.
 46 More accurately, Columbus's sailors were responding to light and irregular winds and currents caused from being within the gyre created by the circling Gulf Stream.
 Later sailors learned to take advantage of the Gulf Stream and avoid the Sargasso Sea, leading to the same triangular trade of which the Middle Passage was a central part.
 47 Regardless, as Columbus writes, the sargassum "weed,"